flutter/website/src/docs/development/platform-integration/web.md

 or you can enter "R" in the console where
 "flutter run -d chrome" is running.

-### Which web browser does Flutter support?
+### Which web browsers are supported by Flutter?

-Today Flutter web apps can run on the following browsers:
+Flutter web apps can run on the following browsers:

-Chrome (mobile & desktop)
+* Chrome (mobile & desktop)
-Safari (mobile & desktop)
+* Safari (mobile & desktop)
-Edge (mobile & desktop)
+* Edge (mobile & desktop)
-Firefox (desktop)
+* Firefox (desktop)

-During development, Chrome(on macOS,Windows,Linux) and Edge(on Windows) are supported as the default browsers for debugging your app.
+During development, Chrome (on macOS, Windows, and Linux) and Edge (on Windows) are supported as the default browsers for debugging your app.
 In order to test your web app on other browsers use the `Web server` device option to get a URL serving the app.
 Learn more on how to [run your web apps in any supported browser][]

 ### Can I build, run, and deploy web apps in any of the IDEs?